jchristopher/attachments/readme.txt

 4. Once assets have been attached, you can customize the title, caption, and order

 == Changelog ==

+= 1.5.6 =
+* Better restriction of JavaScript assets as a preventative measure for potential plugin conflicts

 = 1.5.5 =
 * Re-implemented bulk Attach